SECURITIES AND EXCHANGE COMMISSION

 FOR IMMEDIATE RELEASE:

 |Investor Relations||Media Relations|

-Year-to-date net cash flow from operating activities was negative $11 million compared to positive $16 million in the prior year period.
-The change in net cash flow from operating activities was driven primarily by lower net income and working capital adjustments in part due to increased safety stock for potential supply chain disruptions.
-Year-to-date free operating cash flow (FOCF) was negative $40 million compared to negative $2 million in the prior year period.
-The decrease in FOCF was driven primarily by higher capital expenditures, lower net income and working capital adjustments in part due to increased safety stock for potential supply chain disruptions.
+Year-to-date net cash flow from operating activities was $26 million compared to negative $11 million in the prior year period.
+The change in net cash flow from operating activities was driven primarily by working capital changes including improved inventory levels.
+Year-to-date free operating cash flow (FOCF) was negative $3 million compared to negative $40 million in the prior year period.
+The increase in FOCF was driven primarily by working capital changes, including improved inventory levels, and proceeds received from the disposal of property, plant and equipment, partially offset by higher capital expenditures.

 The Company paid $16 million in cash dividends to Kennametal shareholders during the quarter.
 The Company has a long history of consistently paying dividends to shareholders since its listing on the New York Stock Exchange in 1967.

-•Sales expected to be $480 - $500 million; includes a headwind of approximately $40 million from USD strength compared to the second quarter of fiscal 2022 and approximately 7 percent of price realization
+•Sales expected to be $490 - $515 million; foreign exchange anticipated to be a tailwind of approximately 1 percent compared to the second quarter of fiscal 2023

-•Pricing actions expected to offset raw material costs, wages and general inflation
+•Pricing actions expected to cover raw material costs, wages and general inflation

-•Free operating cash flow at approximately 100 percent of adjusted net income
+•Free operating cash flow of 100 percent of adjusted net income

-•Adjusted ETR is expected to be 26 - 28 percent
+•Adjusted ETR is expected to be approximately 24 percent

 •$200 million three-year share repurchase program to continue